 While outdoor rowing allows you to be surrounded by nature, which can provide you with a unique mood-boosting experience, it might be hard to fit into a busy schedule.

-Apart from that, you to choose a resistance level, which helps to tailor the workout to your specific goals.
+Apart from that, using an indoor rowing machine allows you to choose a resistance level, which helps to tailor the workout to your specific goals.

 How much time should you spend on an indoor rowing machine?

 The answer depends on your fitness level and schedule.

 If you’re new to rowing, it’s a good idea to start with a 10 to 15-minute workout to help your body getting used to the new movements.

 If you’re on a tight schedule, a vigorous 15-minute workout on a rowing machine can be as (or more) effective than an hour of steady-state cardio.

 Generally speaking, it’s a good idea to vary between intense, low-impact, and interval workouts ranging anywhere between 10 to 60-minutes.
 This will help you to avoid weight loss and performance plateaus.